Rana Ashkar Ph.D.

 Select Awards, Honors & Leadership

-Sloan Research Fellow, Alfred P. Sloan Foundation 2025
+Sloan Research Fellowship, Alfred P. Sloan Foundation 2025

 Alumni Award for Excellence in Graduate Academic Advising, Virginia Tech 2024